 Far too often, perpetrators aren’t held accountable for their crimes, and many survivors don’t receive the support they need to fully recover.

 Violence against women before, during and after conflict presents specific challenges to building and sustaining peace.
-This is why boosting protection, fostering leadership skills, and increasing access to resources for women are among the objectives of the U.S. Strategy on Women, Peace and Security.
+This is why boosting protection, fostering leadership skills, and increasing access to resources for women are among key priorities at the State Department.